fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 2. Fobnail verifies certificate chain against trusted certificate embedded into its firmware.
 If verification is succesful, Fobnail generates Identity/Encryption keypair and responds with a Certificate Signing Request.
-3. At this point Platform Owner configures Fobnail, like default appraisal policy.
-This step is optional and if skipped, defaults will be used.
-4. Platform Owner finalizes configuration by sending certificate generated from previously provided CSR.
+3. Platform Owner finalizes configuration by sending certificate generated from previously provided CSR.
-5. Fobnail Token verifies and saves certificate and provided configuration to its internal memory, then locks configuration and sends status to Platform Owner, finalizing provisioning process.
+4. Fobnail Token verifies and saves certificate and provided configuration to its internal memory, then locks configuration and sends status to Platform Owner, finalizing provisioning process.
-6. Token can be unlocked only by reset, which wipes out all configuration, provisioned platforms and all keys.
+5. Token can be unlocked only by reset, which wipes out all configuration, provisioned platforms and all keys.

 ![](img/remote-platform-provisioning.svg)